apperception-db/apperception/README.md

-# world-db: a database management system optimized for multi-video applications
+# Apperception: a database management system optimized for multi-video applications

-World-db ingests video data from many perspectives and makes them queryable as a single multidimensional visual object.
+Apperception ingests video data from many perspectives and makes them queryable as a single multidimensional visual object.
 It incorporates new techniques for optimizing, executing, and storing multi-perspective video data.

 ## How to Setup Apperception Repo
 ### Install dependencies: